fcn06/swarm/README.md

 To jumpstart your engagement with Swarm, explore concrete multi-agent orchestration use cases.
 The `documentation/use_case_combined_agents` directory contains a script that will :

-*   Launch three test MCP servers, each owning one tool ( one to get customer data, one to get weather and one to scrape an url)
-*   Launch Three stand alone a2a agent, each connecting to one mcp server
+*   Launch Three stand alone a2a agent, each connecting to its own instance of mcp server each giving access to one tool
 *   Launch one a2a full agent that acts as coordinator of the three others
 *   Send three requests to the coordinator ( one request about customer, one about data and one generic)

+Through your terminal, you will see logs of agents and mcp servers.
+And you will see how the coordinator answer to user requests

 To make it easy, we created a script, to be launched from the root of swarm crate.